 Are you a budding physician applying for your residency?
 If so, it’s a good idea to familiarize yourself with the ERAS timeline.

-To successfully secure a residency program, you need to prepare well in advance with careful forethought and a solid application.
 This involves giving yourself ample time to collect strong letters of recommendation, create an impactful personal statement, and gather everything you need for your application.

 Read on to learn more about the different sections of the Electronic Residency Application Service (ERAS) application and to stay on track with an effective, month-by-month ERAS timeline.